The Nest

 Go Back To Previous Page

 Getting approved for an apartment typically takes between 1 and 3 business days.
 However, submitting an incomplete application can delay the approval process.
-To expedite the process and make a positive impression on your prospective landlord, it’s advisable to gather all necessary supporting documents and submit a completed rental application promptly.
+To expedite the process and make a positive impression on your prospective landlord, gather all necessary supporting documents and submit a completed rental application promptly.

 What Goes Into Apartment Application Approval?